Josip Broz Tito, President of Yugoslavia. The funeral attended by world leaders.

 Famous Laibach appearance at the Novi Rock festival at Križanke in Ljubljana, on September 10th 1982.
 During the performance a rock or bottle had been thrown hitting Tomaz in the face, however he defiantly continued to the end.

-October, 1982 - Some members of Laibach travelled to the UK for the Final Academy events and had met up with the British band Last Few Days.
+October, 1982 - Some members of Laibach travelled to the UK for The Final Academy events and had met up with the British band Last Few Days.
+Laibach attended the event in London and also the TFA event in Manchester at Factory Records’ Hacienda club on October 4th.

 Igor Vidmar and Ivan Novak with Dejan Knez at Disco FV.
-Photo Sinisa Lopojda
+Photo Sinisa Lopojda.
+Poster for the event

 November 23, 1982 - Ljubljana (Yugoslavia)